Gamvik Municipality

 Most people live in the village of Mehamn (about 500 inhabitants), which has an airport, Mehamn Airport, and is also a port of call of the hurtigruten coastal boats.
 The Slettnes Lighthouse near the village of Gamvik is the northernmost lighthouse on the mainland of Europe.
 Nervei and Langfjordbotn are two very small villages in southern Gamvik that are only accessible by boat.
 Finnkongkeila is an abandoned village along the Tanafjorden.

-The 1416 km2 municipality is the 65th largest by area out of the 356 municipalities in Norway.
-Gamvik is the 329th most populous municipality in Norway with a population of 1,057.
-The municipality's population density is 0.8 PD/km2 and its population has increased by 4.9% over the previous 10-year period.
+The 1416 km2 municipality is the 65th largest by area out of the 357 municipalities in Norway.
+Gamvik is the 331st most populous municipality in Norway with a population of 1,070.
+The municipality's population density is 0.8 PD/km2 and its population has decreased by 2.6% over the previous 10-year period.

 General information

-The municipality of Gamvik was established on 1 January 1914 when the old Tana Municipality was divided into three municipalities: Tana (population: 1,426) in the south, Berlevåg (population: 784) in the northeast, and Gamvik (population: 1,371) in the northwest.
+The municipality of Gamvik was established on 1 January 1914 when the old Tana Municipality was divided into three municipalities: Tana (population: 1,426) in the south, Berlevåg Municipality (population: 784) in the northeast, and Gamvik Municipality (population: 1,371) in the northwest.
 The municipal boundaries have not changed since that time.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Finnmark county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Finnmark county.